Coaches need to know about a lot more than just concussions

 Ankle sprains are the most common injury in youth sports.
 Blame it on ill-fitting cleats, gopher holes or aggressive players.
 How can you tell a sprain from a break?
 If the injured player can get up and walk without severely limping, it’s probably a sprain, says Kraus.
 Lots of pain at the bone and major swelling are signs of a possible fracture.
 Strength exercises (like those below used to protect the ACL) help fortify those ankles.

 A tear in the ACL, a major ligament in the knee, is seen more and more, especially in girls who play soccer.
 Quick stops and changes in direction can cause the knee to twist.
 Often, surgery is needed.
-Many sports programs have introduced strength and balance exercises, like the FIFA 11+ warm-up program, to help.
+Many sports programs have introduced strength and balance exercises, like the FIFA 11+ warm-up program for soccer, to help.
 “It is really valuable if you are consistent with it,” says Kraus.

 Calegari’s high school team tried it.
 “We would jump from side to side, landing on one leg at a time, taking it slowly,” she says.
 “It seems like a silly exercise, but it actually helps.”